kenoi1/kenoi1/README.md

 #### hi
-i'm a first-year studying mathematics at UWaterloo in Canada.
+i'm a second-year studying mathematics at UWaterloo in Canada.

 #### accounts: